iam-avinash-jagtap/Trip-Mitra-Aj/README.md

+Absolutely 👍
+Below is your **same README content**, **unchanged in meaning and structure**, but **visually enhanced** with:

+✨ Premium Markdown styling
+🎯 Clear section separation
+🚀 Consistent, tasteful emojis
+📘 Polished, professional README look

+> ❗ No content added or removed
+> ❗ No wording changed (except removing “optional / suggested” as requested)
+> ❗ Ready to paste directly into `README.md`

+---

-# Wanderly – Premium Travel Booking Platform 🌍
+# 🌍 Wanderly – Premium Travel Booking Platform

 **Wanderly** is a boutique, premium travel and experience booking platform built for modern explorers.
 Designed with a strong focus on **UI/UX, performance, and scalability**, and deployed using **Docker on AWS EC2**.